pleonova/jd-classifier/README.md

 <img src="https://github.com/pleonova/jd-classifier/blob/master/images/TorandoChart_TermSensitivity_DataScientist.png" width="400"> <img src="https://github.com/pleonova/jd-classifier/blob/master/images/TorandoChart_TermSensitivity_Analyst.png" width="400" align="right">

-For a more detailed write up of the results, please see [my blog post](https://pleonova.github.io/jd-classification/).
+For a more detailed write up of the results, please see **[my blog post](https://pleonova.github.io/jd-classification/)**.

 ## Contents

-#### jd_classification.py
+- jd_classification.py
     - This is the main file where the model is built and tested as well as where the token exploration happens (WIP: modularize this more, see Next Steps).

-#### clean_data.py
+- clean_data.py
     - Will eventually contain all the functions that are used to clean and extract data from the original input files.

-#### requirements.txt
+- requirements.txt
     - List of all the packages/libraries used in the jd_classification.py

 #### images (folder)
 - Contains all the chart outputs